One Year of Blogging & A Link-Up Party

 6. Socialize with other bloggers – Read good blogs, comment on their posts, join Facebook groups.
 Engage with your community.
 There’s a lot of experience that you have access to if you build the right relationships.

-What are some of the lessons that you learnt this past year?
+What are some of the lessons that you learned this past year?
 What are some of the things you wish you had known?
 Join the link up party and share your stories below.

 - Keep content of post PG (no swear words or explicit content)

 - Link directly to the post and not to your general blog

 - Linked posts must be relevant to the theme: Lessons Learnt This Year

 - Read and interact with at least 3 other link ups

 - Most of all – have fun!
 (Links that do not meet the criteria above will be deleted … unless it’s the last one, but why link up if you’re not having any fun?)